Steef4Fun/sm-movement-new/AI_RULES.md

     *   Strive for strong typing and leverage TypeScript's features to improve code quality and maintainability.
 Avoid using `any` where possible.

 VERY IMPORTANT: DON'T EVER USE SUPABASE, USE THE VPS.
+EVEN MORE IMPORTANT: DO EVERYTHING IN ONE GO IF ASKED FOR IT, STOP BEING LAZY

 By following these guidelines, we can build a more robust, maintainable, and consistent application.